What are personality disorders?

 - Antisocial PD.

 - Borderline PD.

 - Dependent PD.

 - Obsessive-compulsive PD.

 Antisocial personality disorder (PD) is more common in men, while borderline, histrionic, and dependent PDs are more common in women.
-About 75 percent of the customers with borderline PD are women.
+About 75 percent of the patients with borderline PD are women.
 Other PDs that are more commonly diagnosed in males are narcissistic PD (50 to 70 percent), obsessive-compulsive PD (2:1 male/female ratio), paranoid PD, schizoid PD, and schizotypal PD.
 Avoidant PD occurs with similar frequency in males and females.

 Diagnosis & Treatment Options

 The diagnosis of personality disorder (PD) should be established only after a persistent pattern of behavior occurring over time has been observed.
 Although the features may develop during adolescence, typically a diagnosis is not made in patients under the age of 18.

 General diagnostic criteria for personality disorder includes an enduring pattern of inner experience and behavior that diverts substantially from the individual’s expected cultural norms manifested in at least two of the following areas: